 Step-by-Step Instructor Training

 Birth Boot Camp is laid out differently than any other certification available.
 When you come to the training workshop, you will be almost done with your training, as it is the last step.
-We want everyone coming to the workshop “on the same page” by having completed the reading and study guide 2 weeks before the workshop begins.
+We want everyone coming to the workshop “on the same page” by having completed the reading and study guide two weeks before the workshop begins.
 This makes the workshop run much smoother.
 Allow for plenty of time for you to complete your coursework before attending the workshop.

 TO BECOME CERTIFIED: The Birth Boot Camp Instructor Training is designed for those who have had a natural birth without the use of pain medication,¹ have breastfed one child, preferably for at least 12 months, and have a desire to teach natural childbirth and attachment parenting techniques to expectant parents.
 Upon acceptance to the Birth Boot Camp training program, participants will complete the program requirements, attend the workshop and pass the certification exam before becoming certified.